nikosokolik/thub/linux-injector/README.md

 }
 ```
 * Note that some MAC addresses are illegal, and the OS will not allow their use.
-* Also, since the tap is only used to allow the device to capture and inject to another interface, the IP address has no real meaning, and therefore adding this information is redundant.
+* Also, since the tap is only used to allow the device to capture and inject to another interface, the IP address and the MAC address have no real meaning, and therefore adding this information is redundant.

 Once you have your configuration file ready, just execute:
 ```bash